 for the most part played bass.

-The MayTricks played a sporadic string of inconsistent but always entertaining shows to fairly small numbers of people throughout these years, but with no record company offers pending, Mark took his leave to the University of Texas to pursue graduate work in philosophy.
+The MayTricks played a sporadic string of inconsistent but always entertaining shows to fairly small numbers of people throughout these years, but with no record company offers pending, Mark left for the University of Texas to pursue graduate work in philosophy.
 The MayTricks did regroup, however, to record two Post-Mortem tunes in the summer of '95 (which featured more collaborative songwriting than their previous projects), and Steve and Cliff contributed a number of parts to the Mark Lint & The Fake Johnson Trio album in '97 and then to the Mark Lint and the Fake album, So Whaddaya Think, in 1999.
 Over Christmas, 1999, Steve and and Mark wrote and recorded their first real and total collaborative song, "Staple Gun," and follwed this up with more new recordings over the following years.
-Steve and Mark have resumed periodic collaboration over the Internet in recent years, and Steve visited Madison in the summer of 2011 to record two brand new collaborations.
+Steve and Mark have resumed periodic collaboration over the Internet in recent years, and Steve visited Madison in the summer of 2011 to record two brand new collaborative songs.
+Steve still contributes remote drums regularly to Mark's albums, and Geoff contributed a few parts to Mark's Songs from the Partially Examined Life album.

-Steve has now remastered all of the MayTricks albums onto CD; see the links at the top of this page to get mp3s of all of them online, or drop Mark an e-mail to inquire about the CDs (these are printed off as requested).
-Mark started working his way through the archives in 2010 and has digitally restored and tweaked the original 1991 demo as well as some live material.
+Steve has remastered all of the MayTricks albums; see the links at the top of this page to get mp3s of all of them.
+In 2010, Mark digitally restored and tweaked the original 1991 demo as well as some live material, and continues to digitize more old recordings.

 For the year after Mark left, the band kept going under the name of "Fingers," nearly completing another album; Mark worked with them to complete and mix one of Steve's tarcks and one of Geoff's.
-Steve has kept very active and currently has a few different MySpace pages up to promote his jazz/folk/pop albums; he's submitted parts from a distance to most of Mark's projects to date.
+Steve has kept very active; you can hear his songs at cdbaby among other places, and hear an in-depth interview by Mark about Steve's solo work on Nakedly Examined Music #6.
 Geoff released his solo gutar album on CD and has played with lots several trippy bands including afro-pop Sunkwa Music.
 Geoff and Cliff played in a band called Ape 7 for a year or so after Fingers broke up.
 Cliff died in a mountain climbing accident in 2004; you can find out more about his life and music here.
 We sure do miss him.

 Continue to Mark Solo